wwplato/wwplato.github.io/_pages/about.md

 Recent News
 -----
 * May, 2024.
+1 paper published at Medical Image Analysis (MedIA) in collaboration with UNC Chapel Hill.
+[IF: 10.9]
+* May, 2024.
+3 papers provisionally accepted to MICCAI from our group (top ~11%)!
+Wait for more acceptances after the rebuttal.
+* May, 2024.
 2 papers accepted to ICML.
 Congrats to all the authors!
 * Apr, 2024.
 Seunghun and Jaeyoon’s ISBI paper has been selected for Oral Presentation.
 * Feb, 2024.
 Professor Ilwoo Lyu and his students joined the lab, and our lab is now named as `Medical Information Processing (MIP)’ Lab (previously Medical Imaging and Vision (MIV) Lab).